 School of Law

-University at Buffalo School of Law is many things.
-As one of the oldest law schools in New York State, it draws over 130 years of experience and innovation in legal education.
-As part of the University at Buffalo, an internationally renowned research university, it provides students and faculty with world-class educational resources.
-As a law school on an international border, it gives students access to a vibrant legal community whose practice involves transactions with clients in a foreign country they can see from their office windows.
+The University at Buffalo School of Law -- the only law school in the State University of New York system -- is a premier public law school situated on the campus of a flagship public university.
+As one of the oldest law schools in New York State, UB School of Law draws on 135 years of experience and innovation in legal education offering a variety of graduate law programs.
+Located in Buffalo, UB School of Law’s proximity to Canada provides access to a network of alumni engaged in cross-border legal practice and the opportunity to learn from practitioners on both sides of the border.
 And as New York State’s public law school, it has a mission to promote justice, to serve the public interest, and to cultivate socially responsible students, professionals, and lawyers who will be leaders in their areas of practice and fields of scholarship.

-The General LLM provides professionals with the flexibility to create a highly specialized course of study that draws on our excellence in research, classroom instruction, and experiential learning.
-LLM students have access to nearly all of the courses offered at the law school and can spend their time focusing primarily on the wide range of subjects offered each semester (including those students who need an LLM to become eligible to sit for the New York bar exam).
-Students can engage in research, working closely with a member of our faculty on a master’s thesis or an independent study.
-And they can take advantage of the many opportunities to learn law and the legal profession through our pioneering clinical programs, externships, and judicial clerkships.
-Admitted students receive one-on-one academic advisement in the selection of their courses to help them navigate through our range of course offerings and practical learning opportunities.
+The General LL.M. provides professionals with the flexibility to create a highly specialized course of study that draws on the School of Law's excellence in research, classroom instruction, and experiential learning.
+LL.M. students have access to nearly all of the courses offered at the law school and can spend their time focusing primarily on the wide range of subjects offered each semester (including those students who need an LL.M. to become eligible to sit for the New York bar exam).
+Students can engage in research, working closely with a faculty member on a master’s thesis or an independent study.
+And they can take advantage of the many opportunities to learn law and the legal profession through pioneering clinical programs, externships, and judicial clerkships.
+Admitted students receive one-on-one academic advisement in the selection of their courses to help them navigate through the range of course offerings and practical learning opportunities.

-The Criminal Law LLM builds on our strength in the interdisciplinary study of criminal law and the work of the Buffalo Criminal Law Center.
-Our Criminal Law LLM was the first of its kind in the United States and continues to be one of the only such programs.
+The Criminal Law LL.M. builds on the law school's strength in the interdisciplinary study of criminal law and the work of the Buffalo Criminal Law Center.
+The Criminal Law LL.M. was the first of its kind in the United States and continues to be one of the only such programs.
 This program has attracted lawyers and professors from all over the world who intend to teach, do policy work, or serve as prosecutors or judges in their home jurisdictions.
-Over half of our Criminal Law LLM students in the past two years have had prestigious Fulbright scholarships.
-Criminal Law LLM students are advised by Professor Luis Chiesa, an internationally known criminal law scholar with extensive experience in Spain and Latin America.
+Several Criminal Law LL.M. students in the past three years have had prestigious Fulbright scholarships.
+Criminal Law LL.M. students are advised by Professor Luis Chiesa, an internationally known criminal law scholar with extensive experience in Spain and Latin America.

 University at Buffalo School of Law